12 Jul Venture Uganda partners with The University of Manchester for gift to South Sudanese footballer

 Lesley Harris, of Venture Uganda, says: “Because of Joseph’s talent for football he stands out, but at the same time he illustrates the difficulties that many refugees find themselves in – trapped, with few opportunities to achieve their dreams and ambitions, as the years pass by.”

-We’re pleased to say that, thanks to a generous donation by students from the Humanitarian and Conflict Response Institute, Joseph has been able to successfully apply for a place at Kampala University, where he has also won a scholarship and a place on the university football team.
+We’re pleased to say that, thanks to a generous donation by students from the Humanitarian and Conflict Response Institute, Joseph has been able to accept a footballing scholarship at Kampala University, where he regularly plays on the university football team.